 Succulents are plants that store water in their tissues, enabling them to live in severe environments such as a desert.
 Many succulents thrive with full sun exposure.
 Once some varieties become accustomed to a low light environment, however, they can remain there indefinitely as long as they are cared for properly.
 Because succulents retain moisture in their thick foliage, they require soil that drains well and less water than typical houseplants.

-Zebra Plant (Haworthia fasciata) doesn't take up much room and needs even less care.
+Zebra Plant doesn't take up much room and needs even less care.
 It's the ideal succulent for busy lives.
 Hailing from South Africa, plants perch on soil and sport a tidy form with leaves that boast striking horizontal white stripes.
-Zebra Plant is hardy outdoors in USDA zones 9 through 11.
+Zebra Plant is hardy outdoors in USDA hardiness zones 9 through 11.

 Perhaps the most commonly known succulent is Aloe vera.
 It can be grown in low-light environments, although it thrives in sunlight.
-Aloe vera is hardy outdoors in USDA zone 9.
+Aloe vera is hardy outdoors in USDA hardiness zone 9.

 Subscribe to Receive News and Updates from World of Succulents: